Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Introduction

-With naive power counting \cite{Manohar1984189}, the effective Lagrangian of $SU(2)_L\times SU(2)_R$ \chiPT~ incorporates explicit breaking and all analytic higher-order quantum-loop corrections into tree-level amplitudes.
-The resultant perturbation expansion in the inverse of the chiral-symmetry-breaking scale $\Lambda^{-1}_{\chi SB}\sim 1\GeV^{-1}$ renders \chiPTtw's strong-interaction predictions calculable in practice.
+With naive power counting \cite{Manohar1984189}, the effective Lagrangian of \SUtwLR \chiPT~ incorporates explicit breaking.
+The resultant perturbation expansion in the inverse of the chiral-symmetry-breaking scale $\Lambda^{-1}_{\chi SB}\sim 1$ GeV$^{-1}$ renders \chiPTtw's strong interaction predictions calculable in practice.
 Its low-energy dynamics of a proton-neutron nucleon doublet and three pions as a pNGB triplet are our best understanding, together with lattice QCD, of the experimentally observed low-energy dynamics of QCD strong interactions.
-This understanding encompasses: pNGB masses, soft-pion scattering, the applicability of $SU(2)_{L+R}\times SU(2)_{L-R}$ current algebra, the conserved vector current (CVC) and partially conserved axial-vector current (PCAC) hypothesis, semi-leptonic $\vec \pi$ decay, leptonic $\vec \pi$ decay, semi-leptonic nucleon decay, second-class currents, nucleon axial-vector couplings, the Goldberger-Treiman relation, nuclear beta decay, precise measurement of Cabbibo angle, {\it{etc.}}

-\chiPT's effective-field-theoretic predictive power \cite{Weinberg19681568, Coleman19692239, Callan19692247, Gasser1984142, Gasser1985465, Manohar1984189, Georgi1984, Borasoy199885, Jenkins1991113} derives from its ability to control its analytic quantum loops by naive power counting in $\Lambda_{\chi SB}^{-1}$, thus maintaining a well-ordered low-energy perturbation expansion that can be truncated.
-This predictive power stands in stark contrast with theories of strong interactions that lose their field-theoretic predictive power.
-These include any model of light or heavy nuclei not demonstrably derivable from the Standard Model \cite{deShalit1974}, such as theories of quark bags and other (non-lattice-QCD) confinement models of hadronic structure \cite{Farhi19842379, Farhi19852452}, strange quark matter (and strange quark stars) \cite{Witten1984272, Chin19791292, Alcock1986261, Alcock19862088, Alcock19851273}, and multi-Skyrmions in chiral pseudo-Goldstone symmetry \cite{Nikolaev1992101, Nikolaeva19921149, Jackson1989523}.
+The predictive power of \chiPT \cite{Weinberg19681568, Coleman19692239, Callan19692247, Gasser1984142, Gasser1985465, Manohar1984189, Georgi1984, Borasoy199885, Jenkins1991113} derives from its ability to maintain a well-ordered low-energy perturbation expansion that can be truncated.

-In contrast, QCD lattice-gauge-theory calculations of quarks and gluons \cite{Narayanan2005120, Muroya2003615, Richards2000} control their quantum loops, and we may hope that the detailed properties of the deuteron, the alpha particle, and maybe even heavy nuclei, may someday be directly calculated in lattice QCD.

-Triumphant in claiming a role in soft nuclear physics, "pionless EFT" (\pionlessEFT) contains only nucleons with contact interactions, and therefore lacks the crucial symmetries of $SU(2)_L\times SU(2)_R$ $\chi PT$, whose (spontaneously or explicitly broken) phases manifestly govern "in-vacuum" scattering processes like $\pi \pi \rightarrow \pi \pi + \pi s$ and $\pi N \rightarrow \pi N + \pi s$. \pionlessEFT has been demonstrated \cite{Weinberg1965672, vanKolck19942932}, to explain the structure of the deuteron to high accuracy.
-Still, non-perturbative re-summation of anomalously large quantum loops, necessary to form the bound-state poles, has been shown applicable only for momentum cut-off

-($\Lambda$ for cut-off, $A$ for applicability, ${\pi\mkern-9.5mu/}$ for \pionlessEFT).
-Although neither has pions, \pionlessEFT (with power counting $Q < \Lpionless^A$) is not to be confused with our ``Static Chiral Nucleon Liquids'' (\SchiNL), described in detail below, which instead arise within what we shall describe as "Semi-classical-pionless $SU(2)$\chiPT" with naive power counting in inverse powers of $\Lambda_{Static \chi NL}^{A} = \Lambda_{\chi SB}$.